microsoft/codetour/README.md

 > Note: The `CodeTour` tree view only appears if the currently opened workspace has any tours and/or you're currently taking a tour.

+Additionally, if someone has [exported](#exporting-tours) a tour, and uploaded it to a publically accessible location, they can send you the URL, and you can open it by running the `CodeTour: Open Tour URL...` command.

 ### Tour markers

 As you explore a codebase, you might encounter a "tour marker", which displays the CodeTour icon in the file gutter.
 This indicates that a line of code participates in a tour for the open workspace, which makes it easier to discover tours that might be relevant to what you're currently working on.
 When you see a marker, simply hover over the line and click the `Start Tour` link in the hover tooltip.
 This will start the tour that's associated with this line of code, at the specific step.